grey-fish/grey-fish.github.io/Natas/Level11.md

 `loadData` takes in the `defaultarray` and if no Cookie is present in the request, it returns the same default array.
 But in case a Cookie is sent, the Cookie is decrypted and an array is constructed, which is then returned.
 So, to change value of $data we set a cookie with value as `["showpassword"=>"yes", "bgcolor"=>"#ffffff"]`

-Now to next part, we can't set cookie directly like this as it is XOR encrypted, So we now look at XOR encryption.
+Onto the next part, we can't set cookie directly like above as it is XOR encrypted, So we look at XOR encryption function.
-Look at this page to understand more.
-Simply put, The binary operation XOR (eXclusive OR) will compare two bits and will produce one bit in return.
+Look at this [page](https://en.wikipedia.org/wiki/XOR_cipher) to understand more.<br/>Simply put, The binary operation XOR (eXclusive OR) will compare two bits and will produce one bit in return.
 That bit will be equal to 1 if two compared bits were different, 0 if they were equal.
 ```
+We A ^ B Below to produce C     // ^ denotes XOR

 A -> 00110101 01101010      // lets say with is our text  (plaintext)
 B -> 00001110 10100010      //  this is our key           ( key     )
 ----------------------
 C -> 00111011 11001000      // Our encrypted output       ( cipher  )
 ----------------------

 Now, above, A^B = C .
-According to XOR property,  C^A = B  or C^B = A  .
+According to XOR property,  C^A = B  or C^B = A
-If we know A and C, we can get B, that is our key by simply doing a XOR again with A.
+If we know A and C, we can get back B, which is our "key", by simply doing a XOR again with A. (shown below)

 C -> 00111011 11001000
 A -> 00110101 01101010